ziligy/ConfettiView/README.md

 *ConfettiView is available  through `Swift Package Manager`*

 - In Xcode choose `File -> Swift Packages -> Add Package Dependency...`
-- Paste this Github URL (https://github.com/ziligy/ConfettiView ) into the search bar.
+- Paste this Github URL (https://github.com/ziligy/ConfettiView ) into the search bar and click Next.
+- When repository displays, click Next.
-- Select the ConfettiView repo from the search results, and click Finish.
+- When loaded, click Finish.

 ## Simple Use